 The first thing you need to know about the Port Stanley area is that Monday is their sleep day.
 Many shops and activities are not open, and it may limit the things you want to do and see.
 I tend to embrace mid-week travel because it is less crowded, and often, hotels have more affordable rates during this time.
 However, Monday is not an ideal choice.

 Port Stanley Theatre

-There have been a lot of changes at the theatre as they work through a major renovation.
-The new seats and theatre modifications have been completed and they are now working on a lovely reception room where guests can enjoy a breathtaking view of the waterfront during intermissions.
+There have been a lot of changes at the theatre as they work through a significant renovation.
+The new seats and theatre modifications have been completed, and they are now working on a lovely reception room where guests can enjoy a breathtaking view of the waterfront during intermissions.

-The Port Stanley Theatre is truly a local experience as they feature only Canadian screenplays and actors.
-There are 202 seats in this theatre, with 5 shows each summer that run from May through September.
+The Port Stanley Theatre is a truly local experience as they feature only Canadian screenplays and actors.
+There are 202 seats in this theatre, with five shows each summer that runs from May through September.

 Hit the Beach

 You can’t come to Port Stanley in the summer and not hit the beach.
 It is wide and long and situated on Lake Erie.
 There are plenty of fun summer activities available, including beach volleyball and plenty of space for long walks or hanging out with your friends and family.

 Take a Wine Tour at Quai du Vin